activeloopai/visualizer-examples/react/tiles-demo-js/README.md

-# React hello-mnist-js example
+# React tiles demo example

-This example loads visualizer on a full page canvas and visualizes the mnist dataset.
+This example loads visualizer on a full page canvas, visualizes image with tiles and uses meta tensor to convert click position to the color from meta.